 Think about the first thing you do when you are going to interview a candidate for a job, watch a speaker present, or start working with someone new: You look them up, probably using Google.
 With a few quick clicks, you can discover a myriad of information about that person.

 It’s only logical to conclude that other people are doing the same for you.
 Consider what you want those people to see when they look you up: Information that someone else has posted about you that may or may not be accurate?
 The content you posted years ago and never updated to reflect your current status?
 Even seeing nothing at all will tell your audience something about you – and the impression they get most likely won’t be positive.

 When someone searches for you, you want to be seen in the best light

-In other words, even if you aren’t actively working on your personal branding online, you still have an online identity.
+In other words, even if you aren’t actively working on your personal branding online like branding on Linkedin, Facebook or Twitter, you still have an online identity.
 Isn’t it time you take control of that narrative?

 Building your personal brand online empowers you to build credibility and showcase your knowledge.
 It lets people know information about you without requiring that they talk to you in real life.
 People who check out your social media profiles will quickly be able to understand your areas of expertise.
 This, in turn, can result in increased opportunities to grow your business and career.